|Margarette Ashton, soprano

 John Treherne, harpsichord

-Founded in 1974 by flautist Peter Harrison and harpsichordist John Treherne, Concert Royal celebrates forty years of early music making in 2014.
+Founded by flautist Peter Harrison and harpsichordist John Treherne, Concert Royal's musicians have given concerts together for over forty years.
 Playing period instruments and performing in historically-informed style, Peter, John, soprano Margarette Ashton and 'cellist Rachel Gray recreate the elegant sound worlds of the baroque and classical eras.

 Creative activity flourished in Georgian England and today we enjoy the fruits of this artistic endeavour through the painting of Gainsborough, Chippendale's craftsmanship and the vision of Vanbrugh.
-The work of native musicians of the period has to some extent been overlooked but nevertheless English composers produced work of charm and wit, well worthy of revival in the 21st century.
-For almost 40 years Concert Royal's musicians have been researching, performing and promoting this rich musical heritage, the best of which has been assembled in this programme of surprising and delightful hidden gems.
+The work of native musicians of the period has to some extent been overlooked; nevertheless English composers produced work of charm and wit, well worthy of revival in the 21st century.
+Thomas Arne's familiar Shakespearian settings are contrasted with newly-discovered gems, the best of which have been assembled in this programme.

 From his arrival in London in 1712 until his death in 1759 Georg Frederik Handel was a dominant influence on musical life in England.
 His music continues to entertain and inspire and our programme includes a chamber version of the famous 'Musick for the Royal Fireworks' together with much-loved vocal works 'Oh!
 Had I Jubal's Lyre', 'Where'er you Walk', and 'As When the Dove'.